Bivens v. Six Unknown Named Agents: Scholarship on Bivens success rate

 According to Alexander A. Reinert, law professor at the Benjamin N. Cardozo School of Law of Yeshiva University, many attorneys assumed Bivens claims were far less successful than other civil rights litigation.
-However, Reinert's research showed outcomes for plaintiffs more promising than had been assumed: "Depending on the procedural posture, presence of counsel, and type of case," success ranged from "16% to more than 40%," and that "when Bivens claims fail, it very rarely is because of the qualified immunity defense."
+However, Reinert's research, published in 2010, showed outcomes for plaintiffs more promising than had been assumed: "Depending on the procedural posture, presence of counsel, and type of case", success ranged from "16% to more than 40%", and that "when Bivens claims fail, it very rarely is because of the qualified immunity defense."

 Egbert v.
 Boule

 The Supreme Court granted certiorari to hear Egbert v.
 Boule, 596 U.S. 482 (2022), in November 2021, which was expected to review extensions of Bivens related remedies.
 The case involved a lawsuit filed by Robert Boule, the owner of an inn at the U.S.-Canada border against U.S. Border Patrol agent Erik Egbert related to a 2014 incident.
 In the incident, after Boule asked Egbert to leave his property when Egbert had approached a Turkish man about his immigration status, Egbert pushed Boule to the ground.
 Boule complained to the Border Patrol, which in turn led Egbert to prompt the Internal Revenue Service to investigate Boule.
 Boule claimed his First and Fourth Amendment rights were violated under Bivens.
 The district court found against Boule, asserting his claims were an inappropriate extension of Bivens, but the Ninth Circuit reversed.

 In the 6–3 decision in Egbert v.
 Boule, the Supreme Court of the United States decided that the authority of the court to find a course of action under Bivens does not extend to Robert Boule's claim of excessive force under the Fourth Amendment to the United States Constitution and his First Amendment retaliation claim.